miquido/MQSwiftSign/README.md

 You can use the tool as swift package or as standalone binary.
 The standalone binary is recommended way, and all examples are set up with assumption that you use standalone binary.

-To build a standalone binary, run `make build_universal_binary` in the main directory.
-This will build a binary and place it in the main directory (under `./MQSwiftSign`).
+To build a standalone binary, clone this repository and run `make build_universal_binary` in main directory.
+This will build an executable and place it under `./MQSwiftSign`.
+You can then copy it into your project.

 Note that this action will build a fat binary, which will run on both Intel and Apple Sillicon processors.
 If you don't need a fat binary, just strip unnecessary arch from `build_universal_binary` action.

-However, if you find yourself in need of swift package use (e.g. you have to customize its behavior, or incorporate it into your custom swift package setup) then replace in examples `./MQSwiftSign` with `swift run --package-path <path_to_MQSwiftSign>`.
+However, if you find yourself in need of Swift package use (e.g. you have to customize its behavior, or incorporate it into your custom swift package setup) then replace in examples `./MQSwiftSign` with `swift run --package-path <path_to_MQSwiftSign>`.

 ### Detailed usage